-SunCap Property Group has broken ground on Draper Place, a high-end, boutique apartment community located at the intersection of Randolph Road and Dotger Avenue.
+SunCap Property Group is underway on Draper Place, a high-end, boutique apartment community located at the intersection of Randolph Road and Dotger Avenue.
 The four-story, 47-unit community will feature spacious two- and three-bedroom residences in an intimate setting convenient to retail and restaurants in Elizabeth and Eastover.
 The two- and three-bedroom apartment homes will range in size from 1,569 square feet to 2,289 square feet.

 Cline Design is the architect for Draper Place, Metrolina Builders is the general contractor and Rivergate KW Residential will lease and manage the community and provide concierge-level service on site.
 Financing was provided by Union Bank & Trust.